mdlayher/wavepipe/README.md

 Cross-platform media server, written in Go.
 MIT Licensed.

+**Rewrite in progress:** wavepipe is being rewritten from the ground up with better code practices, and more emphasis on decoupled code which is easy to test.
+Please excuse the mess!

 API documentation may be found in [doc/API.md](https://github.com/mdlayher/wavepipe/blob/master/doc/API.md).
 Full code documentation may be found on [GoDoc](http://godoc.org/github.com/mdlayher/wavepipe).